skydive-project/skydive/contrib/pipelines/secadvisor/README.md

 The subnets specified in cluster_net_masks are used to determine whether a flow is internal, ingress, or egress.
 Enter in the list all of the subnets that are recognized as being inside your cluster.
 The types of "excluded_tags" that are recognized are: internal, ingress, egress, other.

+Be sure to set the parameters max_flow_array_size, etc, to reasonable values.

+The max_flow_array_size specifies the maximum number of flows that will be stored in each iteration.
+If max_flow_array_size is set to 0 (or not set at all), then the number of flows that can be stored is 0, and hence no useful information will be saved in the object store.
+This will result in an error.

+The max_flows_per_object parameter specifies the number of flows that may stored in a single object.
+If there are more flows found in a single iteration, then several objects will be created, each with up to max_flows_per_object flows in them.
+In order to have all the flows stored in a single object, be sure that this parameter is set sufficiently large.
+If max_flows_per_object is set to 0 (or not set at all), then each object will be able to hold 0 flows; i.e. no flows will be able to be stored in any object.
+This will result in an error.

+The flow information is collected in groups of objects (called streams) determined by the max_seconds_per_stream parameter.
+All the objects generated within the number of seconds specified in the max_seconds_per_stream parameter are collected under the same heading (stream)  in the object url path.
+If max_seconds_per_stream is set to a very large number, then all of the flows captured in the current run of the security advisor will be included in the same collection (stream)

 ## Setup Pipeline

 Build and run the pipeline in the secadvisor directory: